Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Results and Discussion

-SKAO2 and MegaMapper have tighter constraints on $\fNL$ than \textit{Euclid}, and this can largely be attributed to the higher redshift ranges and sky fractions observed by these surveys such that they contain a higher number of modes.
+The constraints on $\fNL$ are tighter for SKAO2 and MegaMapper than they are for \textit{Euclid}, and this can largely be attributed to the higher redshift ranges and sky fractions observed by these surveys such that they contain a higher number of modes.
 We can also see that for these relatively small deviations from the fiducial values the Fisher matrix approach provides a fair description of the true posterior as it generally agrees with the MCMC samples.

 However, when we also consider the impact of neglecting integrated contributions, I\texttimes I and I\texttimes S, the bias goes from small negative values of $\fNL$ to large positive values.
-We can understand this behaviour if we consider each contribution to the even multipoles of the power spectrum (\cref{fig:mono_quad}), the local relativistic (and wide-angle) contributions are generally negative, suppressing power at large scales while the integrated contribution is positive, boosting power on large scales.
+We can understand this behaviour if we consider each contribution to the even multipoles of the power spectrum (\cref{fig:mono_quad}), the local relativistic (and wide-separation) contributions are generally negative, suppressing power at large scales while the integrated contribution is positive, boosting power on large scales.
 The bias is then predominantly caused by the large I\texttimes I contribution, and indeed if one considers the bias in each individual redshift bin, one can see a general increase with redshift as the integrated contributions are comparatively larger.
 The particularly large bias in the SKAO2 case can be attributed to the ratio of $\mathcal{Q}$ and $b_1$.
 The $\fNL$ signal is proportional to $b_1$ but as the lensing term is proportional to $\mathcal{Q}$, we can see the bias is related to the ratio $\mathcal{Q}/b_1$, which is larger for SKAO2 than the equivalent redshift \textit{Euclid}-like H$\alpha$ survey, as the SKAO2 \(\hi\) galaxy catalogue is a less biased sample of the underlying dark matter distribution (it has lower values of $b_1$).

-The shift on the bias is summative for each contribution in the case of the Fisher analysis, but this is no longer true when using MCMCs.
-Also, with the posteriors several $\sigma$ away from the fiducial values, we can see the linear Fisher approximation breaks down and does not properly represent the true posterior.
+The shift on the bias is summative for each contribution in the case of the Fisher analysis, but this is no longer true when using an MCMC analysis.
+Also, as the posterior is several $\sigma$ away from the fiducial values, we can see the linear Fisher approximation breaks down and does not properly represent the true posterior.